Tremolo333/ASU-simpy/README.md

 TO DO:
 1) Calculate bed utilisation for the second question ( The managers would also like to know if they can achieve 90% performance and maintain a bed utilisation in excess of 70%)
-2) Run the model with all means of IAT distributions increased by 10%, monitor the stroke patients to answer the secondary question (he percentage of patients admitted to the stoke unit within 4 hours of arrival, bed occupancy and if more bed capacity is needed. )
+2) Run the model with all means of IAT distributions decreased by 10%, monitor the stroke patients to answer the secondary question (he percentage of patients admitted to the stoke unit within 4 hours of arrival, bed occupancy and if more bed capacity is needed. )
 3) Implement high quality output analysis techniques (WS6).
 4) Wrap the model into a streamlit, add various sliders, run button, whatever else (make it look neat and professional)
 5) Produce an exceptional lab report no less than 900 words (<1000), use ChatGPT to help.